ysyk2021/the-promotion-success-stories-learning-from-the-best-in-the-industry/src/chapter-7-2.md

-Chapter: Techniques for Addressing Resistance to Change and Overcoming Barriers to Advancement
+Techniques for Addressing Resistance to Change and Overcoming Barriers to Advancement
 ==============================================================================================

 Change is an inevitable part of professional growth and organizational development.
 However, resistance to change can pose significant challenges to individuals striving for promotion and advancement within their careers.
 In this chapter, we will explore effective techniques for addressing resistance to change and overcoming barriers to advancement.